 La 16MP f / 2.4 selfie camera without infamy and without praise he takes home a grade that exceeds the pass mark; good shots taken outdoors with a lot of light, a little less when you are closed in spaces with artificial lights or at night, where the noise and definition drop very quickly.

 La Macro camera it is the only one in line with many other devices on the market, it does not particularly excel and requires at least 4cm for an acceptable focus.
 The quality of the photos taken is not very high, and as already mentioned in other reviews, I consider the inclusion of this camera a bit of a crazy pursuit of the trend by all manufacturers, without actually having clear ideas about it.

-Here, if there is one aspect that just does not go down well with me, this is it color OS.
+Here, if there is one aspect that just does not go down to me, this is it color OS.
 Ok, it's packed with features, aesthetically very nice and so on, but this makes it, in fact, not a device suitable for everyone, at least on this "imported" 9RT.

 Having clarified this aspect, the Color OS 12 here it is still based on Android 11, it shares many similarities with the HydrogenOS (ie the Chinese equivalent of the OxygenOS) such as the launcher, the icons and some system logics.

 The smartphone is perfectly usable, even if the optimization of the “Stable” OxygenOS would have made this OnePlus 9RT “complete” 100% without ifs and buts.
-It must be said that starting from 2022 with the new OnePlus series, the two operating systems will "merge" leaving room only for ColorOS, which will certainly make big improvements, especially in view of the global launch on all OnePlus smartphones.
+It must be said that starting from 2022 with the new OnePlus series the two operating systems will "merge" leaving space only for ColorOS, which will certainly make big improvements, especially in view of the global launch on all OnePlus smartphones.

 La battery of the OnePlus 9RT is a unit from 4500 mAh, on the whole it can be defined sufficient in daily use but insufficient if you use the smartphone in high performance mode, where energy consumption is much higher.